 The U.S. Attorney’s Office for the Eastern District of California investigated after Ms. Martinez filed the complaint.
 The settled claims are only allegations, by law; the government established no determination of liability.

-It’s a fair question to ask, especially now that we know Quest has missed some diagnoses.
+On top of its dubious billing practices and record of poor customer service, can patients test the results of their Quest medical tests?
 Quest is being sued today for missing a cancer diagnosis in more than 200 women in Ireland.
 Quest has settled with a woman involved in at least one of those cases.
 More than a dozen of the women have reportedly since died of cancer, while their survivors and others who believe they were misdiagnosed are also suing Quest for damages.
 Quest lawsuits are being filed as a result.